rakibul-wdp/video-website-with-rtk-query/README.md

 - Create another endpoint like getRelatedVideo and this endpoint create queryString for related video showing.
 - Show related video by RelatedVideo component with conditionally.
 - So, related video show beside of main video by create custom query string like url or params.

+### Advanced Configuration (8.7)

+#### Caching, refetch, request cancelling and optimistic update

+- In this class we see some rtk query topic that are awesome and increase user experience.
+- keepUnusedDataFor, refetchOnFocus, refetchOnReconnect, refetchOnMountOrArgChange, skip, pollingInterval, etc.